yufanw/slime-bot/README.md

 ## Functionalities:

 - 15 minute reminders for afternoon and nighttime expeditions!
 Customize message and channel it sends to.

-- Set 15 minute banquet reminders at your own time.
+- 15 minute reminder for guild fort.
 Customize message and channel it sends to.

+- Reminder for banquet.
+Customize time, message and channel it sends to.

 - Greets new guild members.
 Customize private welcome greeting.